← Back to 後漢書

 [] [][][] [][]

 Each time a trio seat opened, rumor blocked his appointment.
-Yan Du wrote praising Liu You's humility, opening with Taibo's three refusals of the throne.
+Yan Du sent him a letter saying, "Formerly Taibo yielded thrice, yet people had no special virtue to praise in him.
 [1] He compared him to Prince Jizha of Wu, whose courtesy bow awed the central states.
-[2-4] He piled classical compliments on Liu You's Daoist restraint and refusal of high office.
+[2-4] He piled classical compliments on Liu You's Daoist restraint and refusal of high office."
 [5] Note [1]: see the He annals for Taibo's three yields.

 102